-11 Jul HOW MUCH DOES A NEW ROOF COST?
+11 Jul HOW MUCH DOES A NEW ROOF REALLY COST?

-In virtually every industry, from floor to ceilings, repair estimates will typically match somewhat closely when compared side by side.
+In virtually every industry, from floors to ceilings, repair estimates will typically match somewhat closely when compared side by side.

 The roofing industry however, lives a world of it’s own, with prices that can vary greatly.

 The reason?
-Most DFW roofing prices are based off of what insurance companies pay homeowners for insurance claims…not what their true actual costs are.
+Most DFW roofing prices are based on what insurance companies pay homeowners for insurance claims…not what their true actual costs are.